robert-godlewski/CODWebsite/README.md

 3. Apply React to interact with the client

 # Server todos:
+1. Edit the blog database to have a one to many relation where the "one" is the blog post and the "many" are digital reference links like spotify/ images/ videos/ etc.
-1. Figure out a way to only have an admin delete blog posts and not others.
+2. Figure out a way to only have an admin delete blog posts and not others.

-# Client todos:
-1. Be able to look at each individual blog post.